 Understanding Chinese Characters Basics

 Chinese characters are logograms that represent meaning rather than sounds, making them unique and visually distinct.
-We’ll explore the key elements of Chinese characters to help you build a solid foundation for how to memorize Chinese characters.
+If you want to learn Chinese for beginner, it is vital to get hold of key elements to build a solid foundation for how to memorize Chinese characters.

 Structure and Components of Chinese Characters